vivisect/vivisect/README.md

 ## UI Dependencies

+The vivisect UI can be run under either PyQt4 and PyQt5

-In order to get the vivisect UI running, you'll first need to install the Qt4 and Qt4-Webkit libraries.
+For running via PyQt4, first you'll need  to install Qt4 and Qt4-Webkit libraries.
 On Ubuntu, you can do this via:

 ```
 sudo apt-get install libqt4-dev libqtwebkit-dev